Instant Pot Brown Rice

 This post may contain affiliate links.
 Please read my disclosure policy.

-Instant Pot brown rice comes out perfectly fluffy in a fraction of the time as other methods!
-Make some tonight for a tasty side to your meal.
+Instant Pot Brown Rice comes out perfectly fluffy in a fraction of the time as other methods!
+Make brown rice in a pressure cooker tonight for a tasty side to your meal.

 Instant Pot Brown Rice

 Cooking brown rice in an Instant Pot allows you to focus your attention on your main dish or more hands-on sides.